On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Main Results

-Next, we assume that with high probability, $\erm$ nearly interpolates the observations. \begin{assumption} There exist absolute constants $c_I, C_I > 0$, such that the following holds:
+Next, we assume that with high probability, $\erm$ is at-least almost interpolating the observations: \begin{assumption} There exist absolute constants $c_I, C_I > 0$, such that the following holds:

-\end{assumption} Note that for this assumption to hold, the dimension of $\cX$ must be $\Omega(\log(n))$, as interpolation with $O(1)$-Lipschitz functions is impossible in when the dimensionality is sub-logarithmic in the number of samples $n$ (this follows, e.g., from the behaviour of the entropy numbers of the class of Lipschitz functions; cf. \cite{dudley1999uniform}).
+\end{assumption} This assumption is quite common in the study of ``rich'' high-dimensional models, for example, in the setting of \textit{benign overfitting} literature.
+In this setting, the the function class $\cF$ may depend on $n$ and is ``large enough'' to interpolate the measurements, see, e.g., \cite{belkin2019does,bartlett2020benign,liang2020just}).

-We now introduce another stability notion, which involves the random set $\cO_{\delta} \subset \cF$ of almost-minimizers of the empirical loss, as defined in \eqref{Eq:almost}; note that $\cO_\delta$ depends on both $\vec X$ and $\vec \xi$.
-The random variable $\diam_{\PP}(\cO_{\delta})$ measures the stability of the ERM with respect to small errors in the minimization procedure.
+Finally, we introduce another stability notion.
+Recall the random set $\cO_{\delta} \subset \cF$ of almost-minimizers of the empirical loss, as defined in \eqref{Eq:almost} above; note that, in the random design setting, $\cO_\delta$ depends on both $\vec X$ and $\vec \xi$.
+The random variable $\diam_{\PP}(\cO_{\delta})$ can be thought of as measuring the stability of the ERM with respect to imprecision in the minimization algorithm (cf. \citep{caponnetto2006stability}).
 The formulation of the following definition involves another yet-to-be-defined (large) absolute constant $M' > 0$, which will be specified in the proof of Theorem \ref{T:RandomFull} (see \S \ref{ss:rndFull} below), as well as the constant $c_I$ from Assumption \ref{A:Interpolate}.

 \begin{definition} $\rho_{\cO}(n,\PP,\ft)$ is defined as the smallest $\delta(n) \geq 0$ such that

 where $c_{I} \geq 0$ is \emph{the same} absolute constant defined in Assumption \ref{A:Interpolate}. \end{definition}